 Are city pools open on Memorial Day Weekend?

-Yes and no. City of Omaha pools will not be open starting Memorial Day Weekend 2022.
-Some of the pools will open on June 6 and some will open on July 6.
+City of Omaha pools will not be open on Memorial Day Weekend 2023.
+Some of the pools will open on June 5 and some will open on July 5.
 All City of Omaha pools will have reduced hours this summer.
 However, the city does open spray grounds traditionally on Memorial Day Weekend.
 They’re open Memorial Day to Labor Day from 10 a.m. to 8 p.m. and are located:

-- At least one public pool in Council Bluffs will be open May 28-30, Katelman Water Park, 1230 16th Ave., on Saturday Sunday and Monday from noon to 4 p.m.
-Pirate Cove Water Park, 915 N. 21st St., is TBD.
+- At least one public pool in Council Bluffs opened on Memorial Day Weekend in 2022 (it was Katelman Water Park, 1230 16th Ave.).
+Current 2023 schedule hasn’t been announced though.
+Pirate Cove Water Park, 915 N. 21st St., is also TBD.

-- Papio Bay Aquatic Center, 815 E Halleck St., Papillion, anticipates opening on Saturday, May 28.
-Hours are TBD.
+- Papio Bay Aquatic Center, 815 E Halleck St., Papillion, announced opening day to be Saturday, May 27, 2023, with normal operating hours.